 Students will understand the functions and capabilities of the forensic tool.
 They will receive training and practice using the tool to conduct forensic investigations.
 The training will include how to make image files of digital evidence and how to verify that no changes were made to the evidence while conducting the investigation.

 There is no cost to local law enforcement agencies.
-DOJ and local Crime Laboratory employees who qualify for this class may pay $1,729 for registration and materials.
+State and federal employees who qualify for this class may pay $1,729 for registration and materials.